Srija-Chittaluru/smart-ticket-router/README.md

   `assigned_team`, `reasoning`, and `clarification_needed` are generated
   under an OpenAI Structured Outputs schema (`strict: true`), so the model can only emit values from the fixed enums defined in `app/schema.py`.
-- **Independent re-validation** — the parsed JSON is checked again with `jsonschema` and a required-field check, rather than trusting that the API's strict mode was honored.
+- **Independent re-validation** — Responses are independently validated against the JSON schema before being returned to the client.
 - **Retry + deterministic fallback** — up to 3 attempts with linear
   backoff on a parse/validation/API failure; if every attempt fails, a fixed fallback record (`Tier1 Support`, `clarification_needed: true`) is returned instead of an exception.
-- **Impact-based priority rubric** — the prompt explicitly instructs the model to score priority from described business/user impact, not from tone, punctuation, or capitalization.
+- **Priority determined from business impact** — Priority is assigned solely from the described impact and urgency rather than emotional tone, capitalization, or punctuation.
-- **Deterministic multi-issue resolution** — when a ticket spans two categories (e.g. billing + account access), a fixed precedence order picks exactly one category; the rest is only surfaced in `reasoning`.
+- **Rule-based multi-issue routing** — Tickets containing multiple issues are mapped to a single category using a predefined internal precedence order while mentioning additional issues in the reasoning.
 - **Out-of-scope / gibberish detection** — greetings, small talk, and unrelated requests (jokes, weather, translation) are recognized as not being support tickets at all and routed to `assigned_team: "None"`.